 Here is everything you need to know about CalSavers

-That’s why the Golden State is taking matters into its own hands.
-To help encourage more individuals to save for retirement, California introduced a new initiative last year called CalSavers Retirement Savings Program, or CalSavers for short.
-The program enables eligible employees to automatically contribute a portion of their paycheck to a Roth IRA—helping employees save up to $6,000 a year, or $7,000 a year if they’re age 50 and over.
+That's why the Golden State is taking matters into its own hands.
+To help encourage more individuals to save for retirement, California introduced a new initiative in 2019 called CalSavers Retirement Savings Program, or CalSavers for short.
+The program enables eligible employees to automatically contribute a portion of their paycheck to a Roth IRA, helping them save, in 2023, up to $6,500 a year or $7,500 a year if they're 50 and over.¹

-With the first adoption deadline quickly approaching, we’ve outlined everything you need to know about the CalSavers program, how it impacts your business, and how you can prepare.
+With the initial adoption deadlines having passed in 2022, we've outlined what you need to know about the CalSavers program, how it impacts your business, and how you can stay compliant.

 Is the retirement mandate mandatory or optional?

-All Golden state employers with 5 or more employees are required to give employees access to CalSavers, unless they offer a company-sponsored retirement plan, like a 401(k) plan.
+All Golden State employers with one or more employees are required to give employees access to CalSavers, unless they offer a company-sponsored retirement plan, like a 401(k) plan.

 When will the retirement mandate go into effect?

-Any business with 5 or more employees is required to adopt the new program, but adoption deadlines depend on employee headcount and are as follows:
+Any business with one or more employees is required to adopt the new program, but adoption deadlines depend on employee headcount and are as follows:

 To opt-in to the program, share employee information, and set up payroll deductions, visit the CalSavers website for a step-by-step sign-up guide.